-To better protect minors participating in activities sponsored by the University, all Programs must meet the following requirements, in addition to any applicable federal, state, or local law, and University policies.
+To better protect Minors participating in activities sponsored by the University, all University Sponsored Activities Involving

+Minors must meet the following requirements, in addition to any applicable federal, state, or local law, and all University policies.
 Please Note: A more comprehensive description of the following requirements are detailed in the accompanying procedures.

-A. University Sponsored activities involving minors must register with the University's Minor Protection Coordinator with sufficient advance notice to confirm the requirements of this policy have been met.
+A. University Sponsored Activities Involving Minors must register with the University's Minor Protection Coordinator with sufficient advance notice to confirm the requirements of this policy have been met.

-B. No individual, paid or unpaid, shall be allowed to supervise, chaperone, or otherwise oversee any Minor who participates in University Sponsored activities involving minors unless he or she is an Authorized Adult.
+B. No individual, paid or unpaid, shall be allowed to supervise, chaperone, or otherwise oversee any Minor who participates in University Sponsored Activities Involving Minors unless he or she is an Authorized Adult.

-C. All University Sponsored activities involving minors must implement standards to safeguard the welfare of participating minors, and must also comply with University standards included in the accompanying procedures.
+C. All University Sponsored Activities Involving Minors must implement standards to safeguard the welfare of participating Minors.
+At minimum, all University Sponsored Activities Involving Minors must implement and comply with University standards of conduct included in the accompanying procedures.

-D. All University Sponsored activities involving minors are subject to periodic audits to verify compliance with this policy and the accompanying procedures.
+D. All University Sponsored Activities Involving Minors are subject to periodic audits to verify compliance with this policy and the accompanying procedures.

-E. Any exceptions must be requested with sufficient notice and approved in writing by the Minor Protection Coordinator in consultation with Minor Protection Oversight Committee prior to the start of program operations.
+E. Any exceptions to these requirements must be requested with sufficient notice and approved in writing by the Minor Protection Coordinator, in consultation with Minor Protection Oversight Committee prior to the start of program operations.